Bira/octopus-carnival/_posts/2025-04-16-wir-dscc-drake.md

 The drake's **bite** does standard damage for its level.
 The **claw** is a little weaker but grabs on a hit. **Drake's Fury** works as normal.

-The creature's **Orb of Elemental Fire** (recharge 5+) is an Area Burst 1 that deals fire damage and creates a damaging fire zone that lasts until the end of the encounter or until the drake casts another orb.
+The creature's **Orb of Elemental Fire** (recharge 5+) is an Area Burst 1 within 10 that deals fire damage and creates a damaging fire zone that lasts until the end of the encounter or until the drake casts another orb.
 While it waits for the power to recharge, it can use minor actions to move the existing magma zone 4 squares.
 The drake's **Bloodied Response** recharges this orb and lets the beast use it immediately.

 The fire drake's last power is not elemental: it's **Living Shield**, an opportunity action that lets the beast use a grabbed victim as a shield if